aws-samples/aws-sns-samples/templates/message_data_protection/README.md

 scheduling_role=$(aws cloudformation describe-stacks --stack-name clinic-prerequisites --output text --query "Stacks[].Outputs[?OutputKey==\`$SCHEDULING_ROLE_OUTPUT_KEY\`].OutputValue")
 ```

-4. Create the subscriber stack for Scheduling
+4. Create the subscriber stack for Scheduling.
+Note that we make this deployment using the IAM role that we created for the scheduling system
 ```shell
 sam deploy --resolve-s3 --stack-name clinic-scheduling --capabilities CAPABILITY_IAM --template 2.1-scheduling.yml --role-arn $scheduling_role
 ```

-5. Create the subscriber stack for Billing
+5. Create the subscriber stack for Billing.
+Note that we make this deployment using the IAM role that we created for the billing system
 ```shell
 sam deploy --resolve-s3 --stack-name clinic-billing --capabilities CAPABILITY_IAM --template 2.2-billing.yml --role-arn $billing_role
 ```